CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See Rulings by Term, Card Effect Limitations.

 #### Neeker-breekers
- - Card Erratum: Add "Does not effect Wizards."
+ - _Card Erratum_: Add "Does not effect Wizards."

 #### Nenselde the Wingild
  - May tap to give +1 prowess to another character facing an attack.

 #### New Friendship
- - The influence bonus from New Friendship applies only to the diplomat, but the corruption check bonus applies to any character in the diplomat's company.
+ - The influence bonus from _New Friendship_ applies only to the diplomat, but the corruption check bonus applies to any character in the diplomat's company.

 #### News Must Get Through
- - Cards stored with News Must Get Through must be storable at a generic Darkhaven, not a specific one.
+ - Cards stored with _News Must Get Through_ must be storable at a generic Darkhaven, not a specific one.

 #### News of the Shire
  - Affects all versions of Bag End.